MakeSchool-Tutorials/Superhero-Team-Dueler/P01-Getting-Started/content.md

 ---

 ## Build Ability and Hero classes

 Let's use what we've learned to build a couple classes in a file named `superheroes.py`.
+Create that file right now.

 Here is an overview of what you will build.